elephantmipt/elephantmipt.github.io/blog/_posts/implicit_generation_and_modeling_with_energy_based_models_paper_summary.md

 Proposed a new method for training energy-based models.

-Authors proposed to avoid sampling from distribution via Langevin dynamics.
+The authors proposed to avoid sampling from distribution via Langevin dynamics.
 One step of optimization is:

 $$\tilde{\mathbf{x}}^{k}=\tilde{\mathbf{x}}^{k-1}-\frac{\lambda}{2} \nabla_{\mathbf{x}} E_{\theta}\left(\tilde{\mathbf{x}}^{k^{\sim} 1}\right)+\omega^{k}, \omega^{k} \sim \mathcal{N}(0, \lambda)$$

-The full alorithm bellow:
+The full algorithm below:

 ![algo](/assets/implicit_generation_and_modeling_with_energy_based_models_paper_summary/algo.png)

 ## Why?

-Overall, the idea of energy based model is not new, but there is some problems with sampling, as the
+Overall, the idea of an energy-based model is not new, but there are some problems with sampling, as the

 $$p(x) = \dfrac{\operatorname{exp}(-E_\theta (x))}{Z(\theta)}$$